betuldince/betuldince.github.io/_posts/2022-08-26-VR-Picking-Game.md

 layout: post
 ---

-I developed multi-player fruit picking game in VR.
-In this game, there are 3 teams according to colors: blue, yellow and green.
-They are competing against time and trying to collect the fruits with most points.
-The one who got most points in the given time became a winner.
+I've developed an interactive multiplayer VR game designed to encourage children to exercise.

+In this virtual app, players are divided into three distinct teams, each represented by vibrant colors: blue, yellow, and green.
+The heart of the game lies in a riveting race against time, player's mission is to collect fruits and accumulate a substantial point total.
+Ultimately, the player who accumulates the greatest number of points within the allotted time emerges victorious.

 For this game, I used Unity 3D, Oculus SDK, and online database servers for multi-player option.